tylernguyen/tylernguyen.xyz/docs/about.md

     IRL, I'm based in Texas, USA and can be reached via the [contact page](contact.md).

     On the internet, `tylernguyen` is my preferred username.
-I do not have a Twitter, Facebook[^2], or any other social media.
+I do not have a Twitter[^1], Facebook[^2], or any other social media.

     I am most active on this website, my [GitHub](https://github.com/tylernguyen), and my [personal wiki](https://tylernguyen.wiki/).

 !!! warning "Disclaimer"

     Technical writings here are limited to my own knowledge and research.

     Opinions expressed here are just that.

+!!! info "License"

+    This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+    I.e. copy, remix, and redistribute to your likings but make sure to provide due credits and links.

 [^1]: [Richard Stallman: Twitter](https://stallman.org/twitter.html)
 [^2]: [Richard Stallman: Reasons not be used by Facebook](https://stallman.org/facebook.html)